-- 1. BBII may be unable to develop grade crossing modifications that meet stakeholder and regulatory requirements. - 2.
-Contractor sequencing of foundation construction may result in inefficiencies in construction, redesign, and reduced production rates. - 3.
-Extent of differing site conditions and delays in resolving differing site conditions delays completion of electrification and increases program costs. - 4.
+- Design and construction of grade crossing modifications that meets stakeholder and regulatory requirements may cost more than was budgeted and delay the revenue service date. - 2.
+Contractor sequencing of early utility location, preliminary design, and foundation construction may result in inefficiencies in construction, redesign, and reduced production rates. - 3.
+Extent of differing site conditions and delays in resolving differing site conditions result in delays to the completion of Electrification contract and increases program costs. - 4.
 Track access does not comply with contractor-stipulated work windows. - 5.
 Major program elements may not be successfully integrated with existing operations and infrastructure in advance of revenue service. - 6.
 Potential that modifications to the PTC database and signal software are not completed in time for cutover and testing. - 7.
-Decisions on stakeholder requested changes to the vehicles (e.g., high-level doors in lieu of windows as emergency exits) could result in a schedule delay or increased costs. - JPB will delay decision to remove seats before vehicles arrive to comply with FRA waiver denial resulting in removal of seats upon arrival at increased cost and delay to RSD. - 9.
-Additional property acquisition may be necessitated by design changes. - 10.
-Rejection of Design Variance Request for autotransformer feeder and static wires may result in cost and schedule impacts to PCEP. - 11.
+Additional property acquisition is necessitated by change in design. - 8.
+Rejection of Design Variance Request (DVR) for Auto Transformer Feeder (ATF) and static wires results in cost and schedule impacts to PCEP. - 9.
 Changes to PTC implementation schedule could delay completion of electrification work.

 - Updated risk descriptions, effects, and mitigations based upon weekly input from risk owners.
-Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan. - Updated risk retirement dates based upon revisions to the project schedule and input from risk owners. - Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery, Electrification, and Systems Integration meetings to monitor developments associated with risks and to identify new risks.
+Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan. - Updated risk retirement dates based upon revisions to the project schedule and input from risk owners.

+- Updated contractor-owned risks with JPB and consultant staff and forwarded to BBII for comment. - Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery, Electrification, and Systems Integration meetings to monitor developments associated with risks and to identify new risks.